Steve Spurrier: Personal life

 Spurrier married his college sweetheart, the former Jerri Starr, on September 14, 1966, during his senior year at the University of Florida.
-They have four children —Lisa, Amy, Steve Jr., and Scott, as well as 14 grandchildren.
+They have four children — Lisa, Amy, Steve Jr., and Scott, as well as 14 grandchildren.
 Spurrier's oldest son, Steve Spurrier Jr., has been an assistant football coach for several years, including stints as a receivers coach on his father's staffs in Washington and South Carolina.
 After his father retired in 2015, Steve Jr. joined Bob Stoops's staff at Oklahoma.
-Spurrier's youngest son, Scott, played wide receiver for the Gamecocks through the 2009 season.Gamecocks Online, Football, Steve Spurrier, Jr. Profile.
-Retrieved July 26, 2009.
+Spurrier's younger son, Scott, played wide receiver for the Gamecocks through the 2009 season.
 Scott eventually joined his father as tight ends coach of the Orlando Apollos.

-While he was a University of Florida student, Spurrier was a member of Alpha Tau Omega Fraternity (Alpha Omega chapter), and was inducted into the University of Florida Hall of Fame, the University of Florida Athletic Hall of Fame, and Florida Blue Key leadership honorary.
+While he was a University of Florida student, Spurrier was a member of Alpha Tau Omega fraternity (Alpha Omega chapter), and was inducted into the University of Florida Hall of Fame, the University of Florida Athletic Hall of Fame, and Florida Blue Key leadership honorary.
 As a coach, he was inducted into Omicron Delta Kappa at the University of Florida in 1991.